 What is Margin?

-Buying on margin means borrowing money from your broker to buy securities — Margin is the difference between the value of the investment and the amount you borrowed.
+Buying on margin means borrowing money from your broker to buy assets, like stocks or bonds.

 Margin can refer to many things in the world of finance.
 When it comes to investing, buying on margin involves borrowing money from your broker to buy securities, such as stocks or bonds.
 Margin is the difference between the total value of the investment and the amount you borrow from a broker.
 Basically, you’re using cash or securities you already own as collateral to buy more in hopes of making a profit.
 As with other loans, you have to pay back the money you borrowed plus interest, though there’s usually no set schedule for repaying the principal.
 But margin trading comes with risks.
 If the amount you borrowed gets too high relative to the value of your securities, you will have to deposit more funds, or your broker can sell off some of your assets.
 Even if you lose your entire investment, you still have to pay back what you borrowed with interest.

 Let’s say you want to buy $10,000 worth of stock, and your broker has a 75% initial margin requirement (the part of the purchase you must fund).
 That means you need to pay $7,500 and can borrow $2,500 to buy the shares.
 As long as you keep the stock without paying back the money, you will owe interest on the borrowed amount.
 If you had paid the full $10,000 instead of buying on margin, you would have tied up the entire amount waiting for the stock price to hopefully increase.
 By buying on margin, you free up $2,500 for other investments.
 However, you still have to pay interest and possibly fees, and there’s always a risk the stock price will go down.